-- Things to consider: location, “character,” size, academic/standard entrance difficulty, extracurricular opportunities, housing, cost, availability of financial aid, student:teacher ratio, freshman retention rate, percentage of students graduating in 4-5 years.
+- Things to consider: location, “character”, size, academic entrance difficulty, extracurricular opportunities, housing, cost, availability of financial aid, student:teacher ratio, freshman retention rate, percentage of students graduating in 4 years.

 - Apply as early as possible – in the fall of senior year.
-Watch deadlines and be aware of Early Decision and Early Action Dates!
+Watch deadlines!

 - Call admissions office 3 weeks after all documents have been sent to check if they have received everything (latest test scores, recommendations, transcripts, etc) – things do get lost!